Anmol-S314/work_mail/README.md

-# YouGotMail - A Simple Email Client Android Application
+# YouGotMail - A Simple Email Client App

 A new Flutter project.